-- approval of the prospectus and underwriting agreement by the board of directors of the issuer; - final price discussions with the board of directors of the issuer and setting of price range; - · execution of underwriting agreement; and - begin the offer period, publish the prospectus, start price-fixing process (eg, book-building process) and begin roadshow presentations.
+- approval of the prospectus and underwriting agreement by the board of directors of the issuer; - final price discussions with the board of directors of the issuer and setting of price range; - · execution of the underwriting agreement; and - begin the offer period, publication of the prospectus, start of the price-fixing process (eg, book-building process) and begin roadshow presentations.

-During the period, approximately one to two trading days prior to the first day of trading, the IPO workstreams generally address the following tasks:
+During the period from approximately one to two trading days prior to the first day of trading, the IPO workstreams generally address the following tasks:

-- subscription and payment of the nominal value of the equity securities to be offered; - registration of capital increase in the commercial register of the issuer; - establish the final offer price and execute the pricing agreement to the underwriting agreement and pricing supplement to the offering and listing prospectus (if applicable); and - · allocate shares to investors.
+- subscription and payment of the nominal value of the equity securities to be offered (if applicable); - registration of capital increase in the commercial register of the issuer (if applicable); - establishment of the final offer size and price and execution of the pricing agreement to the underwriting agreement and pricing supplement to the offering and listing prospectus (if applicable); and - · allocation of shares to investors.

-First trading day and aftermarket phase
+First day of trading and aftermarket phase

-Following the first trading day, the IPO workstreams generally address the following tasks:
+Following the first day of trading, the IPO workstreams generally address the following tasks:

-- stabilisation of the shares along with the disclosure of stabilisation measures (within five trading days); - settlement and payment of net proceeds (usually within two trading days of the first trading day); and - exercise of the over-allotment option (30 calendar days after first trading day) and disclosure of exercise of over-allotment option (within five trading days after exercise).
+- stabilisation of the shares along with the disclosure of stabilisation measures (within five trading days); - settlement and payment of net proceeds (usually within two trading days of the first trading day); and - exercise of the over-allotment option (within 30 calendar days after first trading day) and disclosure of exercise of over-allotment option (within five trading days after exercise).